Is Bulgarian Similar to Russian? A Side-by-Side Comparison

 - Bulgarian has simpler verb conjugations than Russian.

-The number of vocabulary words/Difference in vocabulary:
+The number of vocabulary words/Differences in vocabulary:

 - Russian has more vocabulary words than Bulgarian.